-“The first Furs didn't have human scalp hair at all, but later volunteers complained so much that the geneticists started including that feature in the formula.
+“The first Furs didn’t have human scalp hair at all, but later volunteers complained so much that the geneticists started including that feature in the coding.
 In my opinion, it makes about as much sense as a furred animal wearing clothing over its fur.”

 Jon snorted, sitting down upon the edge of his bed.
 “Y’know, I’m awfully tired of these furman robes.
 I feel like I’m in hospital scrubs all the time.
 I’d give anything for a flannel shirt and a pair of denim jeans – if I could wear them over my fur, that is.”

 “Just wait until we get to whatever world they’re going to strand us on,” Dante mumbled.
 “I understand most Furs eventually shed everything but the shorts once they’ve set up their colonies, and sometimes even those.”

 “I doubt Kristen will ever go that far, but Jenni should be comfortable with that,” Jon said with a yawn, finally allowing himself to stretch out upon the mattress.
 Dante merely nodded without giving a verbal response.
 When neither one of them ventured further comment, it only took moments for them both to drift off to sleep.